-- a. demonstrate a commitment the IB - b. consult carefully with parents, form tutor and the IBDP Coordinator Subject Choice And/or changes
+- a. demonstrate a commitment to the IB - b. consult carefully with parents, form tutor and the IBDP Coordinator on subject choices and/or changes

 Who is the IB for?

 The IB is suited to motivated and responsible students with a combination of the following characteristics: